emscripten-sdl2-ogles2

 OpenGL to WebGL using Emscripten

 Demonstrates the basics of porting desktop graphics to the web using Emscripten, via a collection of code samples.
-Code is written in C++, SDL2, and OpenGLES2 and transpiled into Javascript and WebGL by Emscripten.
+Code is written in C++, SDL2, and OpenGLES2 and cross-compiled into Javascript and WebGL by Emscripten.

 Run Hello Triangle (source)